Hit enter to search or ESC to close

 State aid can occur whenever State resources are used to provide assistance that gives certain entities, engaged in economic activity, an advantage over others by virtue of benefiting from those State resources.
 Generally, State aid is prohibited by the Treaty on the Functioning of the European Union.
 However, State aid may be given legally by using approved EU schemes for State aid or by getting EC approval.

 The European Commission has determined that State aid given to undertakings which comply with the De Minimis Regulation has a negligible impact on trade and competition.
 State aid which remains below a certain ceiling, depending on sector, and otherwise complies with the De Minimis Regulation (de minimis aid) is not subject to notification to and approval by the European Commission.
-The maximum amount of de minimis aid any single recipient can receive is EUR 200,000 (gross grant equivalent) over a three rolling fiscal-year period.
-The total amount of de minimis aid given to a single recipient performing road freight transport for hire or reward cannot exceed EUR 100,000 over a three rolling fiscal-year period.
+The maximum amount of de minimis aid any single recipient can receive is EUR 300,000 (gross grant equivalent) in the previous three years.

 For loans, the amount of de minimis aid which is provided to a borrower (by means of a discounted interest rate) is calculated into its “gross grant equivalent” by taking the difference between the discounted interest rate and the reference interest rate prevailing at the time the aid is granted [2].
 The de minimis aid is not equal to the total amount of the loan.
 Applicants for SBCI de minimis loans must be aware that such loans are provided to applicants subject to compliance with the De Minimis Regulation.